Ink Needlecord

 Wash cold and gentle, air dry out of direct sunlight

-Pictured: Jess wears the Triple Drawstring Dress in Scuttle Black Linen, lined with Unbleached Cotton Muslin
+Pictured: Jess wears the Drawstring Dress in Scuttle Black Linen, lined with Unbleached Cotton Muslin

 Unbleached Cotton Muslin